 History Of Sony IBIS

-In body image stabilization first found its way into large sensor camera with the Sony A7rII.
-After using the A7r for so long, people found that the shutter shock from the larger shutter and micro vibrations were causing some excess micro camera shake that lead to motion blur when viewing images at 100%.
+In-body image stabilization first found its way into a large sensor camera with the Sony A7rII.
+After using the A7r for so long, people found that the shutter shock from the larger shutter and micro-vibrations were causing some excess micro camera shake that leads to motion blur when viewing images at 100%.
 With the A7r, it was hard to get perfectly sharp images handheld at the normal 1/60 shutter speeds.

-To remedy this, Sony added in an electronic first shutter and some vibration controls into the A7rII.
+To remedy this, Sony added in an electronic first shutter and some vibration controls to the A7rII.
 This tech was later shared with other bodies as a nice marketing point.
-Mind you, this is not the stabilization like you see in Olympus and Panasonic cameras or even the Fujifilm X-H1, not even close.
-This IBIS was designed to reduce very subtle micro shake to create sharper images at lower shutter speeds with the A7rII.
-The tech carried over to the A7III and A7sII, and now everyone thinks they’s gats to have it.
+Mind you, this is not the stabilization you see in Olympus and Panasonic cameras or even the Fujifilm X-H1, not even close.
+This IBIS was designed to reduce very subtle micro shake to create sharper images at slower shutter speeds with the A7rII.
+The tech carried over to the A7III and A7sII, and now everyone thinks they’re gots to have it.

 IBIS For Video vs. Photography

 I’ll admit, it’s nice to have IBIS for video, but it’s by no means a replacement for a gimbal or shoulder mount.
-It’s ultimate purpose to was to allow you to shoot handheld photography at fairly slow shutters like 1/60 with the A7rII.
+Its ultimate purpose was to allow you to shoot handheld photography at fairly slow shutters like 1/60 with the A7rII.

-On lower resolution cameras like the X-T3 or A7III, they don’t have the extreme resolution of the A7r series cameras, the Fujifilm APS-C cameras even have smaller sensors and even lighter shutters, so you’re almost never be affected by the same micro camera shake at lower shutter speeds ( 1/60 – 1/100 ) the same way you are with high-resolution cameras.
+Lower resolution cameras like the X-T3 or A7III, don’t have the extreme resolution of the A7r series cameras, the Fujifilm APS-C cameras even have smaller sensors and even lighter shutters, so you’re rarely affected by the same micro camera shake at slower shutter speeds ( 1/60 – 1/100 ) the same way you are with high-resolution cameras.
 This is exactly why Fujifilm included IBIS in their 100MP medium format camera.
 You need the sensor to be perfectly still when you’re dealing with that kind of resolution.

 So the Sony style IBIS is nice for video if you don’t use a tripod, shoulder rig or gimbal, but you only need IBIS for photography for high-resolution cameras like the A7rIII or the Nikon Z7 and only when the camera is not on a tripod or other mount.
-The Fujifilm X-H1, Panasonic and micro four thirds IBIS pretty much replaces your need for a gimbal for videography.
+The Fujifilm X-H1, Panasonic, and micro four-thirds IBIS pretty much replace your need for a gimbal for videography.